dmitrynizh/foilboard/docs/Parameters.md

 When CHORD is a number, the shape of the part is rectangular plan-form.
 For complex geometry, use expanded format for CHORD as follows.

 Expanded CHORD is a semicolon-separated list of chord specs.
 For any part except the Mast the shape is assumed symmetrical, and the format describes the shape of a half: the 1st spec is for the root chord (center of the wing) and the last one is for the tip.
-For the mast, the 1st soec is for th bottom end.
+For the mast, the 1st spec is for the bottom end.
 Each chord spec can be either L or L/X or L/X/Z, where L is chord length,  X is longitudinal relative offset from the prev chord, Z is same for vertical direction.
 All values are in meters.

 Example of an expanded wing chord spec:

     0.135/0;0.125/-0.02;0.115/-0.02;0.085/0.004;0.055/0.006

-Expanded mast chord spec:
+Example of an expanded mast chord spec:

     0.107/0;0.11/-0.0015;0.113/-0.0015;0.116/-0.0015;0.12/-0.0025

 Entering these by hand is a daunting task, automation should be used to convert a 3D model data into this format,  Scripts exist for .obj and .mqo files (TBD).

 SPAN is a numeric values in meters,  THICKNESS and CAMBER are in meters or in %, ANGLE is in degrees.
 POS is an optional field specifying distance of the part from the tip of the fuselage in meters.

 ### Airfoil Representation
 Internally, each airfoil known to the program is represented as a collection of arrays holding the Cl and Cd coefficients for given airfoil at predefined angles of attack.
 15-element arrays are for angles of attack from -28 to 28 degrees, step 4.
 25 element arrays are for  for angles of attack from -24 to 24 step 2.
 The values are cubic-interpolated to get Cl and Cd fast at given AoA.
-The interpolator is based on Paul Breeuwsma coefficients.
+The interpolator is based on [Paul Breeuwsma coefficients](https://www.paulinternet.nl/?page=bicubic).
 This results in what are generally referred to as Catmull-Rom splines.
-For NACA 4 series, tables exist for various values of thickness and camber, and are interpolated.
-The coefficients for the predefined airfoils were obtained from [Martin Hepperle JavaFoil](https://www.mh-aerotools.de/airfoils/javafoil.htm) tool.
+For NACA 4 series, tables are provided for various values of thickness and camber, and are interpolated.
+The coefficients for the predefined airfoils were obtained from [Martin Hepperle JavaFoil](https://www.mh-aerotools.de/airfoils/javafoil.htm) tool with airfoil DAT files imported from  [Airfoil Tools](http://airfoiltools.com/).

+#### JavaFoil App

+When working in FoilBoard extensions, or simply evaluating prospective foils, use of Airfoil Tools website and Martin Hepperle JavaFoil tool is essential.
+Because running JavaFoil online as applet is difficult these days, Martin Hepperle jars needed to run JavaFoil  standalone - javafoil,jar and mhclasses.jar  - are included in foilboard.zip.
+Note that these are covered separately by
+Martin Hepperle copyright/distribution notices which are different from MIT license.
+In particular, for-profit use of  javafoil,jar and mhclasses.jar is restricted:

+> javafoil,jar,  mhclasses.jar : © 1996-2018 Martin Hepperle.
+You may use the data given in this document for your personal use.
+If you use this document for a publication, you have to cite the source.
+A publication of a recompilation of the given material is not allowed, if the resulting product is sold for more than the production costs.

+Refer to https://www.mh-aerotools.de/airfoils/javafoil.htm for details.

+To run JavaFoil after  foilboard.zip.was unzipped, do:

+    java -jar javafoil.jar MH.JavaFoil.JavaFoil

 > Written with [StackEdit](https://stackedit.io/).